burkmarr/g21u/docs/record-list.md

 <img src="/docs/images/function-button-right-group.png" style="" />

-To change the displayed (and therefore usable) function button, select the one you want from either of these lists.
-That will change the button visible on the toolbar and you can then use the function button by tapping/clicking it.
+To change the displayed function button, select the one you want from either of these lists.
+That will change the button visible on the toolbar (and also run the function associated with it).
+Thereafter you can just use the function button by tapping/clicking it.
 The following sections describe the various functions that can be performed.

 ## Deleting records
 To delete checked records, ensure that the delete button is the displayed function button from the first group, then tap/click it.
 You will be presented with a confirmation dialog like the one shown below.